 Located one mile east of Westford Center at the corner of Main Street and Tadmuck Road, Westford’s first public cemetery is the largest (10.45 acres) and second-oldest (after the historic Old Pioneer Burying Ground) in town.
 Fairview Cemetery has been listed on the National Register of Historic Places since 2002.

 Although still holding burials for current deed holders, Fairview no longer sell plots for full-casket burials and very few lots remain available for urns; please see our price sheet or contact the Cemetery Department for more information.
 Please read and observe our rules and regulations when visiting our cemeteries.

-Google Map/Directions: From 495N or 495S: Take left off Exit 32/Westford ramp from 495N, or right off ramp from 495S to take Boston Road to Westford Center/Common.
-Take a right at Common and pass the J.V.
-Fletcher Library, Town Hall/fire/police station.
+Google Map/Directions: From 495N or 495S: Go left off Exit 32/Westford ramp from 495N, or right off ramp from 495S to take Boston Road to Westford Center/Common.
+Take a right at Common and pass Town Hall.
 After passing the Rhoudenbush Community Center, bear right to stay on Main Street.
 Fairview Cemetery is at the corner of Main Street and Tadmuck Road.

 From Chelmsford: Take Rte.
 110 into Westford and take a right on Tadmuck Road (not Tadmuck Lane), Fairview is at the corner of Tadmuck Road and Main Street.
-From the Drum Hill Rotary in Chelmsford, take Old Westford Road pass the Chelmsford High School sports fields and climb hill into Westford, which turns into Main Street.
-Fairview will be on your left.
+From the Drum Hill Rotary in Chelmsford, take Old Westford Road, bear to the left at the Chelmsford High School fields and climb hill into Westford, which turns into Main Street.
+Fairview Cemetery will be on your left.